12,000 grads of the Ultimate Military Credit Cards Course already know why

 The Platinum has a $200 airline fee credit.
 The best use for this credit is checked bagged fees, food and drink on the flight, or seat upgrades.
 You must select the airline in advance in your Amex account to qualify for the credit.

-Winner: Platinum for the extra Uber Eats credits, but really these are complimentary.
+Winner: Platinum for the extra Uber Eats Cash, but really these are complimentary.
 Just get both cards and enjoy the best of both worlds.

 Annual Fees